Mac-Tj-NY/Uhlig_Toolkit_in_Python/README.md

 COPYRIGHT:

-From Harald Uhlig: Feel free to copy, modify and use at your own risk.
-However, you are not allowed to sell this software or otherwise impinge on its free distribution.
+(c) Harald Uhlig "Feel free to copy, modify and use at your own risk.
+However, you are not allowed to sell this software or otherwise impinge on its free distribution."

 NOTES: